LeBron James Fast Facts

 Children: Zhuri Nova, Bryce Maximus and LeBron Jr.

-Other Facts: James also played football in high school.
+James also played football in high school.

-Runs a non-profit organization called Family Foundation, which helps needy children in his hometown area.
+Runs a non-profit organization called The Lebron James Family Foundation, which helps children in his hometown area.

 Has been named the NBA's Most Valuable Player four times (2009, 2010, 2012, 2013).